Paramedic Program Information

 period for the 2024 program will be AUGUST 1, 2023, 9 a.m.
 PST, through OCTOBER 8, 2023, at midnight PST.

-For more information about the program and application process as well as a link to the Application itself, see the sidebar above, "Paramedic Application Information" for updated instructions pertinent to the 2024 program.
+For more information about the program and application process, see the sidebar above, "Paramedic Application Information" for updated instructions pertinent to the 2024 program.
 It is the applicant's responsibility to follow current application instructions and meet all current requirements and due dates.

 All persons who meet general Cuesta College admission as well as CCPP requirements and who submit a complete program application will be considered for admission.
 For current selection process, please refer to the Instruction Packet for the program year.

 Financial Aid and Scholarship Information

 Various education funding sources are available.
 In order to meet funding deadlines, applicants should apply for financial aid and/or scholarships as soon as possible.
 The deadline for many 2023-2024 has passed but there are still funds available and you should apply for Financial Aid at fafsa.gov.ed as soon as possible.
 The deadline for the 2024-2025 academic year funding sources is March 2, 2024.
 The Cuesta Scholarship is easy to apply for and has helped many students; it closes March 2, 2024.

 Contact the Financial Aid Office (805-546-3143) for up-to-date information on application process and sources available or go here: https://www.cuesta.edu/student/studentservices/finaid/typesofaid/ .
 After applying for FAFSA, financial aid for federal and state funds, also complete a Cuesta College Scholarship application as found on Cuesta's Financial Aid page at https://www.cuesta.edu/student/studentservices/finaid/typesofaid/Scholarship_institutional_source.html BEFORE March 2, 2024.
 Don't forget to also apply for the Allied Health scholarships, ranging from $750 to $3,000.